 Students in Years 11 and 12 work towards achieving their Queensland Certificate of Education and most students are ATAR eligible and move from school to further study at university.
-The range of subjects on offer can be accessed in our Senior School Handbook on our website.
-The school also supports students who study subjects through the School of Distance Education.
+The range of subjects on offer can be accessed in our Senior School Academic Handbook on our website.
+The school also supports students who study subjects through the School of Distance Education, TAFE courses and university subjects while at school.